xhcoding/Nucleus/Contributing.md

 If you are developing a command, please keep the following in mind:

 * ALWAYS use the `CommandBase<>` class.
 It contains a lot of scaffolding that the plugin loader requires.

-* The `@Permissions` (unless the command should not have any permission checks at all, in which case, use `@NoPermissions`, but please be ready to justify this!) and `@RegisterCommand` annotations are mandatory on this class - tests enforce this.
+Do not use the `AbstractCommand<>` class.
+* If your command requires arguments, override the `CommandElement[] getArguemnts()` method, and return an array of arguments.
+* Please add a description for your command - add it to the `messages.properties` file with the key `description.[parentcommand alias].[primary command alias].desc`.
+    * The parent command alias is only required if the command is a subcommand - it is a period separated path to the sub command.
 * If you require one of the Nucleus handlers/services - check to see if it can be injected. using the `@Inject` annotation.
-The plugin object is always injected and does not need to be done again.
+The plugin object is always injected into a protected variable and does not need to be done again.

 Listeners and Runnable Tasks extend the `ListenerBase` and `TaskBase` classes, respectively.
 They will have the Nucleus plugin instance injected automatically, but you are able to use other injections on these classes too.

 The key rule here is - if you are unsure as to how something works, **please** ask us!
 We are more than willing to help you as much as possible!

 ### Code Style